thepenguinn/lunatikz/README.md

 blocks to be included inside the `subcircuit` definitions).

-`subtikzpicture` attempts to address the above issue, by reimplementing two similar macros, namely `subtikzpicturedef` and `subtikzpictureactivate`, both are analogous to `circuitikz`'s `ctikzsubcircuitdef` and `ctikzsubcircuitactivate`.
-But these new macros allows to define `subtikzpicture`s just like one would define a typical `tikzpicture` block.
+`subtikzpicture` attempts to address the above issue, by reimplementing two similar macros, namely `subtikzpicturedef` and `subtikzpictureactivate`.
+Both are analogous to `circuitikz`'s `ctikzsubcircuitdef` and `ctikzsubcircuitactivate`.
+But these new macros allows to define `subtikzpictures` just like one would define a typical `tikzpicture` block.
 In other words, we can use normal `\draw ;` and other tikz commands inside these `subtikzpictures`.